StNamesLab/StreetNamesDatabase/README.md

 Carmona-Derqui, D., Gutiérrez Mora, D., & Oto-Peralías, D. (2023).
 The spatial distribution of street names: visualizing and tabulating street-name data. [https://doi.org/10.31219/osf.io/4v2bx](https://doi.org/10.31219/osf.io/4v2bx)

 ## Contributing to the StreetNamesDatabase
-Researchers and other users interested in expanding the geographic coverage of the StreetNamesDatabase and the associated search apps are encouraged to contact the authors (@ dotoper@upo.es) to provide assitance regarding i) the country's language and its special characters, ii) a geographic layer containing the boundaries of towns or other local administrative units, and iii) testing the search app.
+Researchers and other users interested in expanding the geographic coverage of the StreetNamesDatabase and the associated search apps are encouraged to contact the authors (dotoper@upo.es or memerto@gmail.com) to provide assitance regarding i) the country's language and its special characters, ii) a geographic layer containing the boundaries of towns or other local administrative units, and iii) testing the search app.

 ## Acknowledgements
 We thank Oliver Wach, Ph.D.
 Candidate / Research Fellow from School of Business and Economics (Freie Universitaet Berlin), for this help to include Poland in the dataset.